 Deter Rats Naturally

-Owls eat rats, so avoid rat poison.
-Instead, deter rodents by not leaving out food (nor composting animal foods).
-Encouraging natural predators (like owls) is better, as is being tolerant or foxes that also eat rats in the wild).
+- Owls eat rats, so avoid rat poison.
+Deter rodents by not leaving out food (nor composting animal foods).

-RatMesh (made from stainless steel) is a tougher version of an invention, used to deter mice entering buildings.
-Do not cover air vents or gas appliances, (as this can block with dust, leaves or dirt, and increase risk of carbon dioxide poisoning).
+- RatMesh (is a stainless steel version of an invention to deter mice from entering buildings.
+Do not cover air vents or gas appliances (this can block with dust, leaves or dirt, and increase risk of carbon dioxide poisoning).

-Gardener Ellen Christine says rats have a sense of smell.
+- Gardener Ellen Christine says rats have a sense of smell.
 So try planting mint, lavender or rosemary (avoid toxic plants near pets).
 She says organic mulches (like wood chip or straw) may encourage rodents, as hiding places).
-Just be aware of this.

 If I am to love owls, then I must learn to live with rats.
 Alys Fowler